IvanVatroslav/SQLoslav/README.md

 # SQLoslav
 A Python-based SQL bot for Slack.
-Sends messages from Slack to an AI API to generate and execute SQL queries.
+Users send requests, and ChatGPT analyzes the request, creates, and executes an appropriate SQL query using a provided schema to get the desired result.